Auslander regular algebras and Coxeter matrices: Characterisation of distributivity for lattices using the Coxeter matrix

-\begin{lemma} Let $R$ be a non-distributive lattice with all proper upper intervals distributive, described as in Lemma \ref{comb-of-lattices} and suppose that $U_1=id$ in a Bruhat decomposition $U_1PU_2$ of the Coxeter matrix of $R$.
-For $X\in\mathcal S$, we show that the row whose leftmost entry is in column $X$ is $\row^{-1}(X)$.
-(In particular, this includes the claim that $\row^{-1}(X)\in\mathcal S$.)
-We interpret $\row^{-1}(\emptyset)=\hat 0$.\end{lemma}
+\begin{proposition} Let $R$ be a lattice with all proper upper intervals distributive, described as in Lemma \ref{comb-of-lattices} and suppose that $U_1=\id$ in a Bruhat decomposition $U_1PU_2$ of the Coxeter matrix of $R$.
+For $Y \in \mathcal S \cup\{\hat 0\}$, we show that, in the Coxeter matrix of $R$, the leftmost non-zero entry of row $Y$ is in column $\wor(Y)$. \end{proposition}

+This proposition will be used in the proof of Theorem \ref{L=idImpliesDistributive} to show that the only lattices satisfying its hypotheses are in fact the distributive lattices.

-\begin{proof} The proof proceeds by induction on order ideals contained in $\mathcal S$, in the reverse of the chosen linear extension of $R$ (so we begin at the top, with $X=\emptyset$).
+\begin{proof} The proof proceeds by induction on $\wor(Y)$: we assume that it is shown for all $Z\in \mathcal S$ with $\wor(Z)$ after $\wor(Y)$ in the linear extension, and prove that it also holds for $Y$.